 Step 9- Install the GPU

-Find the PCIe* x16 slot on your motherboard, this is the longest PCIe* slot and is a different colour to the others.
+Find the PCIe* x16 slot on your motherboard, this is the longest PCIe* slot and is a different color to the others.
 Depending on the case, you might have to remove I/0 covers to accommodate the GPU’s I/O while making it accessible to the outside chassis.
 Remove the GPU from its antistatic packaging and align with the retention bracket and the slot before gently pushing into the PCIe* slot.
 Once the GPU is positioned, secure it with one or two screws.

 Step 10- Install the storage